MadMando/ai-setup-with_docker/README.md

 ---

-## Garuntee
+## Guarantee
-there is none, use at your own risk, stick to models from known sources like ollama and huggingface.  this is for entertainmaint use only.
+there is none, use at your own risk, and stick to models from known sources like Ollama and huggingface.  this is for entertainment use only.

 ## License